zio/zio-http/docs/dsl/handler_aspect.md

   }
 ```

-If we apply the `intAspect` to this handler, we get back a handler that receives a `Request` and produces a `Response`:
+If we attach the `intAspect` to this handler, we get back a handler that receives a `Request` and produces a `Response`:

 ```scala mdoc:compile-only
 val handler: Handler[Any, Response, Request, Response] =